 How to Delete Your Google Search History Conclusion

 Given that the search engine giant has been storing your data for over a decade, it's about time you gave your Google search history a good scrub.
-Not only will deleting and disabling your My Activity function do away with targeted advertising and get rid of any trace of your more embarrassing searches, it will also greatly improve your online privacy.
+Not only will deleting and disabling your My Activity function do away with targeted advertising and get rid of any trace of your more embarrassing searches, but it will also greatly improve your online privacy.
 For more information on how to give your online security a boost, feel free to read through our guides.
 Or, if you have any tips of your own to add, help out your fellow readers by leaving them in the comment box below.